Luis Urías Preview, Player Props: Red Sox vs. Astros

 Luis Urías At The Plate

-- Urias is hitting .186 with three doubles, three home runs and 11 walks.
+- Urias is batting .184 with three doubles, three home runs and 13 walks.

-- He has gone deep in three games this year (10.0%), homering in 2.9% of his plate appearances.

-- Urias has driven in a run in seven games this season (23.3%), including three games with more than one RBI (10.0%).
-He has also driven home three or more of his team's runs in two contests.
+- In seven games this year (22.6%), Urias has picked up an RBI, and in three of those games (9.7%) he had two or more.
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.